Nusrat207/Project-StudentSphere/README.md

+StudentSphere is a comprehensive web platform developed as part of a System Analysis and Design course.
+Addressing the fragmented nature of current university student services, it integrates essential functionalities such as canteen food ordering, university merchandise ordering, scheduler, and laundry management into a single, user-friendly interface.
+Designed to enhance convenience and efficiency, StudentSphere aims to provide students with a seamless experience for managing their everyday necessities on campus.

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
 In the project directory, you can run:

 ### `npm start`